RomainMIRAS/info5.sar/specification/my task2 specification.md

 A messageQueue is either open or closed.
 It is created open and it becomes closed when either side requests a disconnect.
 There is no notion of the end of stream for a open stream.
 To mark the end of a stream, the corresponding messageQueue is simply closed.

+NB : Both of this class are Thread-Safe on each method.

 # Message

 A Message is a set of byte with any longer to be send and receive on a channel.